SanLuisObispoMom.com

 About Me

 San Luis Obispo Mom Originally from San Diego, California, I'm a San Diego State University alumna, veteran's wife and mom of two kids who were born two years apart.
 After living on the East Coast for 6 years, we now reside in San Luis Obispo County and here, the exploration continues.
+In between work and momming it, I like to exercise.

 Intellifluence Trusted Blogger

-All photos (except for ads) on SanLuisObispoMom.com including: homepage, 'Family-Friendly Things to do' page, 'SLO Restaurants' page,'Mom Groups & Childcare' page, and 'blog' page were taken by me so they are my original content and belongs to this blog/website.
+All photos (except for ads) on SanLuisObispoMom.com including: homepage, 'Family-Friendly Things to do' page, 'SLO Restaurants' page,'Mom Groups & Childcare' page, and 'blog' page were taken by me so they are my original content and belong to this blog/website.

 To find family-friendly activities in the SLO area, go to the 'Family-Friendly Things To Do' page.